ServiceInnovationLab/serviceinnovationlab.github.io/_insights/labtips.md

 #### Questions to explore

 1. How will you help Knowledge sharing opportunities across a team with diverse skills?
-2. What capability building offer is of most use to people outside the lab?
+2. What capability building offer is of most use to people outside the Lab?
 3. How does a focus on capability building align with the purpose of the team?

 ### 8. Funding and resourcing